 - Locate the Security tab and click on it.

-- Use Kontakt.io Administration App to synchronise this config change that you've just made with your beacon.
+- Use Kontakt.io Administration App to synchronize this configuration change.

 From now on, roughly every 24 hours, your beacon will automatically change values it broadcasts.